 In the aptly titled Devastation Area, the ground is still bleached bare from when Mount Lassen erupted in 1914 and sent rivers of molten lava searing through its valley.
 As striking as this denuded landscape is, the park’s highlight is Bumpass Hell, where boardwalks snake round bubbling thermal pools at the end of a two-mile trail.

-What to do and see in the area: The park is blessed with more than 150 miles of hiking trails.
+Best things to do in Lassen Volcanic National Park: The park is blessed with more than 150 miles of hiking trails.
 Bumpass Hell (see above) is among the best trails in Lassen Volcanic National Park, but there's plenty of other gems: climbing Lassen Peak will get you to the top of an active volcano, while Devil's Kitchen will take you to another geothermal area laden with hot springs and bubbling mud pots.

-Despite its harsh and unforgiving environment, Joshua Tree National Park is undoubtedly one of the best national parks in California, and surprisingly chock-full of life.
+Just three hours away from LA, Joshua Tree National Park is undoubtedly one of the best national parks in California, and surprisingly chock-full of life despite its harsh and unforgiving environment.
 The Mojave Desert supports pinyon pines, pungent junipers, the signature Joshua tree (found in the northwestern quarter of the park) – a striking sight when its waxy branches are silhouetted against a vermillion sunset – and is home to black-tailed jackrabbits and the prehistoric-looking chuckwalla lizard.
 In the lower Colorado Desert, creosote bushes, smoke trees and spindly ocotillo shelter kangaroo rats and the endangered desert tortoise.

 What area is best to stay in Joshua Tree National Park: For those who love sleeping in the great outdoors, there are plenty of Joshua Tree campsites to choose from.
 White Tank Campground, Hidden Valley Campground and Jumbo Rocks Campground are all atmospheric spots.
 That said, it can get chilly on those winter nights, so if you're after four walls and some pampering, try gorgeous Sacred Sands for a "boho chic" desert retreat, or The Art House, a stylish and airy private villa – with its own jacuzzi.

 California’s newest national park, approved in 2012, is best visited in spring (especially March- April).
 It took a series of volcanic eruptions and the seismic shifting of the San Andreas Fault to create the dramatic landscape of Pinnacles National Park, and the resulting craggy spires, chaparral hills and talus caves make for a wacky wildlife heaven.
 If you're wondering what to see in California, Pinnacles is high on the list for a unique experience.
 A day or two spent hiking some of the park’s 35 miles of lovely, well-maintained trails is its greatest allure.
 One of the best hikes is the Balconies Trail (two-mile loop; 100ft ascent), most easily accessed from the west, which skirts the multicoloured, 600ft face of the Balconies outcrop.

 But the birds are the main draw here, particularly the spectacular array of raptors: prairie falcons, red-shouldered hawks, golden eagles and – riding the thermals around the park’s volcanic peaks – the enormous and endangered California condor.

 Top places to stay in Pinnacles National Park: If you're looking for camping near Pinnacles National Park, your best bet is Pinnacles Campground, inside the park itself.
 There's picnic tables, a fire ring, RV electric hook-ups and communal tables.
 For a classic American motel experience, try Soledad Motel 8, around 10 miles from the park.

-What to do and see in the area: Bring your own binoculars and try to spot some of the area's magnificent wildlife for yourself.
+Best activities in Pinnacles National Park: Bring your own binoculars and try to spot some of the area's magnificent wildlife for yourself.
 True adventurers, meanwhile, will want to explore the pair of caves on the Bear Gultch Cave Trail or get out the ropes and climb one of Pinnacle National Park's namesake towers.

 Want to feel like a literary legend?
 For a taste of what life must have been like for Gulliver when he made land in Brobdingnag, head to the far reaches of Northern California and Redwood National Park.
 The park’s impressive 131, 000 acres are divided into distinct areas: Prairie Creek Redwood, Del Norte Coast Redwood and Jedediah Smith Redwood state parks.
 The trees here are some of the largest on the planet, arboreal monsters that can grow as high as a 35-storey building and whose trunks are so thick you could drive a double-decker bus through them – sideways.

 There are big beasts here (black bears and Roosevelt elk, the largest of North America’s elks) and tall tales, too – it’s alleged that these remote forests are home to Bigfoot.

 Top places to stay in Redwood National Park: Camping in the Redwood Forest is certain to fire the imagination.
 As well as four main campsites, there are seven further spots for backcountry camping (free permits required).
 Alternatively, for a cabin of your own, there are plenty of options in the area.
 Homey Orick Getaway is big enough for the entire family, while secluded Stylish Cabin has a wood-burning fireplace and stupendous views.

-What to do and see in the area: There's a web of fabulous Redwood hiking trails to choose from.
+Best things to do in Redwood National Park: There's a web of fabulous Redwood hiking trails to choose from.
 For our favourite, follow the scenic trail to Tall Trees Grove - accessed from the southernmost and most used entrance, in the Orick area - to see the Libby Tree, a 368ft goliath that was once the tallest tree in the world.